-(c) See "SECURITY FOR AND SOURCES OF PAYMENT OF THE BONDS - Special Assessment Amounts and Land Values" and, particularly, APPENDIX C - "EXECUTIVE SUMMARY OF APPRAISAL."
+(d) See "SECURITY FOR AND SOURCES OF PAYMENT OF THE BONDS - Special Assessment Amounts and Land Values" and, particularly, APPENDIX C - "EXECUTIVE SUMMARY OF APPRAISAL."

-The table below reflects the Developer's projection for sale of the Assessed Lots in 2023 through 2025.
+The table below reflects the Developer's total single-family lot closings in 2023 and projection for sale of the Assessed Lots in 2024 through 2026.
 See "LAND DEVELOPMENT - The District."